ivangreene/ivan.sh/pages/make.md

 it can be run independently, and also included as a dependency of the 'build' target

-### * Preinstalled on most systems
-Almost all Unix like systems, including Linux, BSD, and macOS, come with Make preinstalled, so it can be used right away without having to install from a package manager.

 ## Examples
-Let's see a quick example.
-This is an example Makefile for a project built with yarn:
+Let's see some examples.
+This is a Makefile for a project built with yarn:

 <pre>
 .PHONY: dev
 dev:
-	yarn dev
+&#9;yarn dev

 .PHONY: test
 test:
-	yarn test
+&#9;yarn test

 .PHONY: build
 build: test
-	yarn build
+&#9;yarn build
 </pre>

 Ultimately, it's not that interesting.
 Three targets that essentially